 We are dedicated to providing you with comprehensive care.
 Therefore, we allow sample time to give you the best possible outcome.
 We know how valuable your time is, so we work to accommodate your schedule.
 Generally, we can do as much or as little work as you want per appointment.

 After getting numb, we advise patients to eat only soft, cool foods until the numbing wears-off.
 This helps to protect your mouth.
 Although it varies from person to person, the numbness usually wears off within 3 hours.
 We offer a product called OraVerse to reverse the numbness.
 It is a wonderful way to return to your daily activities sooner.
 Please ask us about this today.

 Nobody likes going to the dentist, including us.
 This is why Dr. Jarrell designed a new dental office, where going to the dentist is (believe-it-or-not) a pleasure!
-With treatment rooms featuring nitrous oxide (laughing gas), flat screen televisions, headphones and microbead pillows, this is not your father’s dental office.
+With treatment rooms featuring nitrous oxide (laughing gas), headphones and micro-bead pillows, this is not your father’s dental office.
 Our patients feel pampered each time they visit us.
 Come see for yourself.